Sanjay0729/Sanjay0729/README.md

 - 👋 Hi, I’m @Sanjay0729
-- 👀 I’m interested inlearning coding and its practical applications
+- 👀 I’m interested in learning coding and its practical applications in real world
-- 🌱 I’m currently learning to gain skills in coding languages and use it as a leverage to gain professional experience
+- 🌱 I’m currently learning to gain skills in coding languages and use it as a leverage to gain professional experience.
 - 💞️ I’m looking to collaborate on anything that i can be useful to.

 <!---